mcsheehan/shape-springboot-backend/README.md

 These technologies have been chosen as I've never built a backend with either of them and thought it would be interesting.

-I have to say I've enjoyed using kotlin, though have often found that I was somewhat in the wilderness for how to dependency inject @AutoWired components using kotlin especially mocked ones for unit tests, but got there in the end :D
+I have to say I've enjoyed using kotlin, though there wasn't many posts anywhere about how to dependency inject @AutoWired components using kotlin or mock them for unit tests, whilst combining with kotlins null safety and constructors, but I got there in the end :D

 ## Running the application
 The simplest way to run the application is to start a mongo database instance with